Glaciohound/Chimera-ST/README.md

   <img src="chimera/resources/figs/logo.png" width="50%">
 </div>

-This is a Pytorch implementation for the Chimera paper " Learning Shared Semantic Space for Speech-to-Text Translation " https://arxiv.org/abs/2105.03095
+This is a Pytorch implementation for the "Chimera" paper " Learning Shared Semantic Space for Speech-to-Text Translation " https://arxiv.org/abs/2105.03095
 (accepted by ACL Findings 2021),